Glossary of Formal Languages and Compilation

 Graha bheda

-Technique of raga transposition by shifting the fundamental note (Sa), giving rise to a new raga.
+Technique of raga transposition by shifting the fundamental note (Sa), causing a new raga to emerge.
 Formalizable as a BP3 homomorphism.

 → See B6